supabase/supabase/apps/reference/README.md

 ### Which files to edit?

-Our docs site are comprised of guides, tutorials, quickstarts as well as reference docs.
-It's important to note that these reference docs (located at https://supabase.com/docs/reference) are generated from spec files.
+Our docs site are comprised of guides, tutorials, quickstarts, and reference docs.
+It's important to note that the [reference docs](https://supabase.com/docs/reference) are generated from spec files.
 As the DocSpec section above notes, we use documentation specs to generate human-readable docs.

 Two quick examples to help clarify this: